Updated On

 Credit: Canva

-This is another DIY fruit fly trap you can make to catch fruit flies by simply using what you already have at home.
+This is another DIY fruit fly trap you can make by simply using what you already have at home.
 For this method, you need a jar, a piece of paper, some ripe fruit, and a touch of vinegar.

-You can then roll up the piece of paper into a cone and place the narrow end into the mouth of the jar.
-This is the same concept as the apple cider vinegar trap: the flies find their way into the jar but cannot escape.
+All you need to do is place the fruit in the jar and add vinegar.
+This will prove irresistible to the fruit flies.
+Then roll up the piece of paper into a cone and place the narrow end into the mouth of the jar.
+This is the same concept as the apple cider vinegar trap — the flies find their way into the jar but can’t escape.

 Today’s Homeowner Tips

-If you don’t have a jar, a 2-liter bottle works just as well.
-And when you’re done, the ripe fruit covered in fruit flies makes great compost.
+If you don’t have a jar, a two-liter bottle works just as well.
+When you’re done with the trap, the overripe fruit makes a great compost addition.

 4. Try The Vinegar and Dish Soap Trick